 That changed with the emergence of business cloud technology.
 Now, small and medium-scale businesses are able to employ top-grade business communications without having to spend top dollar.

-But the benefits of using cloud-based phone systems do not stop at just the cost savings.
+But the benefits of using cloud-based business phone systems don’t stop at just the cost savings.
 The continuous evolution of cloud communications has not only made it feasible for small businesses to employ the best communications technology, it’s actually made it possible for them to compete against their biggest counterparts.

 How?
 Well for one, enterprises are more hesitant to move to the cloud compared to small and medium-scale businesses.
 This is mostly due to already having on-premises phone systems in place that are working fine for them and the lack of willingness to risk changing something that is still working (even for something better).